-The Program in Ancient Mediterranean Civilizations offers you a challenging interdisciplinary major that explores the worlds of the ancient Greeks, Romans, and Jews and the civilizations of Christians and Muslims in their formative periods.
-You will immerse yourself in more than two millennia of some of the world's most influential cultures, studying their history, arts, religions, philosophy, economy, literature, languages, and political systems and evaluating their impacts on the modern world.
-You will acquire a broad perspective on this influential region of the world-and you will discover that antiquity is much closer than you think!
+The Program in Ancient Mediterranean Civilizations offers you a challenging interdisciplinary major that explores the worlds of the ancient Greeks, Romans, Jews, Christians, and Muslims in their formative periods.
+You will immerse yourself in more than two millennia of cultural change and cross-cultural interaction, studying the histories, religions, arts, philosophies, economies, literatures, languages, and political systems of these civilizations, and evaluating their impacts on the modern world.
+You will acquire a broad perspective on this influential region-and you will discover that antiquity is much closer than you think!